NIs - Mokragora - Topola - Fruska gora - Novi Sad - Belgrade

 The next stop was the Cele-kula (Skull Tower), 4 km away from the city center.
-The story about this place takes part at the beginning of the 19th Century when Serbia was under Ottoman rule.
-After the epic battle between Serbs and Ottomans in the uprising,the Ottomans built a tower out of the skulls of the Serbian soldiers who died during that battle, as a warning for the Serbs who wanted liberation.
+The story about this place takes part in the beginning of the 19th century when Serbia was under Ottoman rule.
+After the epic battle between Serbs and Ottomans in the uprising, the Ottomans built a tower out of the skulls of the Serbian soldiers who died during that battle as a warning for the Serbs who wanted liberation.
 The tower was originally built at the entrance of the city.
 Nowadays the travelers can see the skull walls inside the church which was built around afterward.

 Nisville Jazz Museum

 Monument to the Liberators of Nis

 We are tired and ready for dinner.
 We aimed to “Kazandzisko sokace”, a bohemian street in the center of the city, full of restaurants and bars.
 We started with a glass of home brandy (rakija).
 The most popular rakija in Serbia is made from plums and it is called Slivovica, but Serbians make rakija out of many other fruits.
 The Serbian cuisine is based on meat; traditional food here is “pleskavica”, a kind of Serbian hamburger.
 Its grilled meat mostly made of pork and veal.

 Early in the morning, we depart for one of the most beautiful regions in Serbia called “Sumadija”.
 We can translate the name in “the region covered with timbers”.
 The region is mountainous, and the villages and towns are situated on higher altitudes.
 The nature around us can be described as breathtaking.
 We first arrived in the village of “Mokra Gora”.
 The main and unique attraction here is the railway station called “Shargan 8”.